 Berry and Rye is a cocktail bar in Bold Street, Liverpool.
-Rated 4.8 stars from 863 Google reviews.
-Known for cocktails that aren't standard and live jazz monday to thursday.
-Best for date night and cocktail enthusiasts.
-Ranked #15 of 15 in Bold Street.
+Rated 4.8 stars from 877 Google reviews.
+Known for craft cocktails & bespoke service and live piano jazz atmosphere.
+Best for pre-dinner drinks and couples.
 Price range: €€.

 Berry and Rye